Michael O'Connor (footballer, born 1960)

 Michael O'Connor (born 8 October 1960) is an Irish former football player and manager.
+He is the unofficial director of Athlone Town.

 Club career

 O'Connor made his League of Ireland debut for Athlone Town on 4 March 1979.
-During his time at St Mel's Park he was twice top scorer in the League of Ireland in 1981/82 and 1984/85.
+During his time at St Mel's Park, he was twice top scorer in the League of Ireland in 1981–82 and 1984–85.
 He is also the all-time leading scorer for Athlone.
 He scored in the Parken Stadium in the first round of the 1981–82 European Cup.

 O'Connor signed for Shamrock Rovers in October 1985 and made his debut in a 3–0 win over Bohemians on 27 October.
 He scored his first goal for the Hoops on 17 November 1985 at Home Farm.
-He played in a memorable friendly win over Arsenal in February 1986 when his fellow Athlone man and ex-teammate Noel Larkin scored the winner.
-He played no part of the 1986/87 season due to a broken leg.
+He played in a memorable friendly win over Arsenal in February 1986, when his fellow Athlone man and ex-teammate Noel Larkin scored the winner.
+He played no part of the 1986–87 season due to a broken leg.
 He made one appearance in the European Cup in September 1987.

-He left in October 1987 to sign for his brother Turlough O'Connor at Dundalk where he stayed for one season before returning to his hometown club.

-In May 1995 he scored the decisive penalty to keep Athlone in the Premier Division.
+He left in October 1987 to sign for Dundalk, then managed by his brother Turlough O'Connor, where he stayed for one season before returning to his hometown club.
+In May 1995, he scored the decisive penalty to keep Athlone in the Premier Division.